SOB845/Turing-s-Wrath/README.md

 **Turing's Wrath** uses pwnedpasswords's lookup_pwned_api to verify that the generated password has not been pwend before.
 If a specific password turns out to be pwned, the program throws an error and terminates the running process.

-### Why can't I copy and paste the generated passwords in GUI version?
-Every time you copy a piece of text, your computer saves it on a memory block, this has its own risks and vulnerabilities.
-The desktop application is designed that way to prevent any malicious attacks targeting random access memory.

 ### Why should my password length be more than 6 characters?
 ***TL;DR**: It's much safer this way
 \